vishnoisuresh/onboarding-chart/README.md

 # Onboarding Chart

-This Helm chart deploys resources for multiple teams in a Kubernetes cluster.
+This Helm chart deploys resources for multiple teams in a cluster.
 Each team can have different configurations for network policies, resource quotas, and role bindings.
 ## Prerequisites

 - Kubernetes/OpenShift cluster